michalgutowski/cka-lab/README.md

 10.244.0.0/16 (with Calico)
 ```
 ### Building clusters
 For most labs one master + one worker + additional lb/nfs node is enough.
-To initially build the clsuter execute:
+To initially build the cluster execute:
 ```
 # vagrant up ckamaster1 ckaworker1 ckalb
 ```
-All VMs will be created as CKA group in your Virtualbox.
+All VMs will be created under CKA group in your Virtualbox.
 Once the cluster is up and running you can use suspend it:
 ```
 # vagrant suspend ckamaster1 ckaworker1 ckalb